Le Struthof

 During the Second World War, Alsace was annexed by Germany to become part of Germany itself.
-Perhaps this is why it had the 'distinction' of being home to the only concentration camp to be built on 'French' soil, at Le Struthof.
+This is why it had the 'distinction' of being home to the only concentration camp to be built on 'French' soil, at Le Struthof.

 Struthof was built in the Vosges Mountains close to the village of Natzwiller (the full name of the camp was Natzweiler-Struthof), and was used from 1941 to 1944.